• Why is Indian food so popular?

 © Cedars on Brooklyn

 If you were to walk around the University District and ask people where to find the best Indian food in the area, we'll bet you dollar to donuts that they'll mention Cedars.
-Truly, Cedars has become an irreplaceable part of the neighborhood after 40 years of operating as a family-owned Indian restaurant.
+Truly, Cedars on Brooklyn has become an irreplaceable part of the neighborhood after 40 years of operating as a family-owned Indian restaurant.
 The restaurant serves authentic Indian and Middle Eastern favorites with fresh ingredients every day and has become very well known in the area for their spectacular butter chicken and their incredible variety of naans and chai tea.
 Dining at Cedars is almost like visiting the home of a friend, as the family that runs the restaurant really goes out of their way to make sure that everyone feels welcome as they sit down for a meal.

 Cedars on Brooklyn, 4759 Brooklyn Avenue NE, Seattle, WA 98105, Phone: 206-527-4000